 Keeping track of pelvic pain, menstrual cramps, and other symptoms such as pain when you pass urine or when you have a bowel movement is important.
-Be sure to write down any symptoms you have, the number from 1–10 that describes the degree of pain, and where it is located.
-If you are taking continuous hormone pills and you do not have periods, you can use the chart to track any other symptoms, including breakthrough bleeding.
+Be sure to write down any symptoms you have, the number from 1–10 that describes the degree of pain (1= almost no pain- 10= worst pain you have ever had), and where it is located.
+If you are taking continuous hormone pills to suppress bleeding, you can use the chart to track other symptoms, including breakthrough bleeding.

 - Be sure to check out the Sample Pain and Symptom Tracker and carefully read the keys at the bottom before you start filling out your own tracker.